-2. Lower legform instrumentation

-- 2.1.
-An uniaxial accelerometer shall be mounted on the non-impacted side of the tibia, $66 \pm 5$ mm below the knee joint centre, with its sensitive axis in the direction of impactFour transducers shall be installed in the tibia.
-Three transducers shall be installed in the tibia.
+- 2. Lower legform instrumentation - 2.1.
+Four transducers shall be installed in the tibia to measure bending moments at the locations within the tibia.
 Three transducers shall be installed in the femur to measure bending moments applied to the femur.
-The sensing locations of each of the transducers shall be the X-axis of the impactor. - 2.2.
-A damper shall be fitted to the shear displacement system and may be mounted at any point on the rear face of the impactor or internally.
-The damper properties shall be such that the impactor meets both the static and dynamic shear displacement requirements and prevents excessive vibrations of the shear displacement system.
+The sensing locations of each of the transducers are as defined in Figure 2.
+The measurement axis of each transducer shall be the X-axis of the impactor. - 2.2.
 Three transducers shall be installed in the knee joint to measure elongations of the medial collateral ligament (MCL), anterior cruciate ligament (ACL), and posterior cruciate ligament (PCL).
 The measurement locations of each transducer are shown in Figure 3.
-The measurement locations shall be within ± 4 mm along the X-axis from the knee joint centre. - 2.3.
-Transducers shall be fitted to measure knee bending angle and knee shearing displacement The instrumentation response value channel frequency class (CFC), as defined in ISO 6487:2002, shall be 180 for all transducers.
+The measurement locations shall be within $\pm 4$ mm along the X-axis from the knee joint centre. - 2.3.
+The instrumentation response value channel frequency class (CFC), as defined in ISO 6487:2002, shall be 180 for all transducers.
 The CAC response values, as defined in ISO 6487:2002, shall be 30 mm for the knee ligament elongations and 400 Nm for the tibia and femur bending moments.
-This does not require that the impactor itself be able to physically elongate or bend until these values. - 2.4.
-The instrumentation response value channel frequency class (CFC), as defined in ISO 6487:2002, shall be 180 for all transducers.
-The CAC response values, as defined in ISO 6487:2002, shall be 50° for the knee bending angle, 10 mm for the shearing displacement and 500 g for the acceleration.
-This does not require that the impactor itself be able to physically bend and shear to these angles and displacements The determination of all flexible lower legform impactor peak tibia bending moments and ligament elongations shall be limited to the assessment interval (AI) as defined in paragraph 2.2.
+This does not require that the impactor itself be able to physically elongate or bend until these values.

+2.4.
+The determination of all flexible lower legform impactor peak tibia bending moments and ligament elongations shall be limited to the assessment interval (AI) as defined in paragraph 2.2.
-Figure 1 Flexible lower legform impactor

-Dimensions and centre of gravitiy locations of femur, knee joint and tibia (Side view)
+Flexible lower legform impactor Dimensions and centre of gravity locations of femur, knee joint and tibia (Side view)